Join

 • You can choose from Individual memberships, Joint memberships, Family memberships and even Life memberships – there’s a membership to suit everyone.

 • You’ll receive a gift certificate, temporary membership card and car parking pass by email right away, which can be shared with your gift recipient.
+A welcome pack with their membership cards, car parking stickers and a copy of the Members’ Guide will be on its way too!

-• National Trust for Scotland memberships also offer reciprocal access to other National Trust properties in the UK and worldwide – perfect for friends and family beyond Scotland too!
+• National Trust for Scotland memberships also offer reciprocal access to other National Trust properties in the UK and worldwide – perfect for friends and family beyond Scotland too.

 Gift membership